msub2/awesome-webxr/README.md

 - [Hello WebXR](https://mixedreality.mozilla.org/hello-webxr/) - Made to commemorate the release of the WebXR 1.0 API, showcases some of what's possible with WebXR.
 - [Moonrider](https://moonrider.xyz/) - A rhythm game built by Supermedium similar to Beat Saber.
-- [Dudes!](https://dudes.gatunes.com/) - A 3D voxel engine built by [Daniel Esteban](https://github.com/danielesteban) with three.js and C compiled to WASM.
-It features WebXR support, physics, pathfinding, a multiplayer-enabled VR sculpting mode with the ability to import/export creations, and more.
+- [Dudes!](https://dudes.gatunes.com/) - A 3D voxel engine built by [Daniel Esteban](https://github.com/danielesteban).
+Features WebXR support, physics, pathfinding, a multiplayer-enabled VR sculpting mode, and more.

 ## Art